timilehin-code/php_oop/readme.md

 ## Static Properties and Methods:

-Static Properties and Methods are methods and properties that can be accessed without having to create an object or instance of a class we use the `static` keyword to recognize a method or property as static and to access it we use `::` to reference a static method or property
+Static Properties and Methods are methods and properties that can be accessed without having to create an object or instance of a class we use the `static` keyword to recognize a method or property as static and to access it we use `::` to reference a static method or property, and we use the `self` and `::` to access it inside a class

 ```php
 <?php